About Team Volunteer

 Is there a prize for best project?

 Yes, but we keep it a surprise.
-That said, every student who participates day of get an event shirt mailed to them
+That said, every student who participates day of get an event shirt mailed to them.
+Here is last years.

 What is the schedule?